elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step5.md

 <pre class="file" data-filename="collection.json" data-target="insert" data-marker="#ENTRY-BODY">
 {\"data\": {\"type\": \"entry\"}}
 </pre>
-collection

 * Send the request to create an empty entry and return the entry ID to be saved in `entryID` environment variable by the test script.

 `newman run collection.json --folder "Create an entry" -e environment.json --export-environment environment.json`{{execute}}

-> In next step, you will create a relationship from this entry to the products.collection
+> In next step, you will create a relationship from this entry to the products.